Apple Crumble Pie is a delicious and easy pie that everyone requests time and again.

-Generally you can expect 3 medium apples (approximately 1 pound) to create about 2 1/2 cups of sliced apples.
+You can expect 3 medium apples (approximately 1 pound) to yield about 2 1/2 cups of sliced apples.

-Be sure to cut your apples fairly thinly and in this apple crumble pie recipe, you’ll want to stack them nice and high because they will shrink down a bit as they bake!
+Cut the apples fairly thin (about 1/8″) and, in this apple crumble pie recipe, you’ll want to stack them nice and high because they will shrink down a bit as they bake!

-One of the most delicious parts of this Apple Crumb Pie is the topping!
-The crumble is easy to make and this pie has lots of crumble topping!
+What sets this pie apart from a classic apple pie recipe is the topping!
+The crumble is easy to make and this pie has a generous portion!

-Once the pie has cooled we store it at room temperature uncovered for up to 24 hours.
+Once the pie has cooled it can be stored at room temperature uncovered for up to 24 hours.

 We serve this with a big scoop of vanilla ice cream or whipped topping and caramel sauce!

 You can freeze this pie either before or after baking.
 If frozen before baking, the pie can be baked from frozen.
 To bake from frozen, preheat the oven to 425°F and cover the pie loosely with foil.
 Place the pie in the oven and bake for 20 minutes.
 Reduce the heat to 350°F and continue baking for an additional 45-55 minutes.